Thierry Castle

 Thierry Castle, locally known as Château de Thierry, lies in the woods west of the of Falmignoul, on a high rocky plateau overlooking the Meuse river valley, in the province of Namur in the Wallonia region in Belgium.

-The first castle here was owned by a Thierry, Lord of Faing.
-With his castle he protected the Waulsort abbey on the other bank of the river.
-From that first castle nothing remains.
+The first castle here was owned by Thierry, Lord of Faing.
+With his castle, he protected the Waulsort Abbey on the other side of the river.
+Nothing remains of that first castle.

-The oldest parts of the present ruin date back to just before 1262 which was proved by archaeological excavations.
+The oldest parts of the current ruins date back to just before 1262, as proven by archaeological excavations.
 This castle was probably built by Gilles de Rochefort and his wife Héluide de Faing.

-Their reason to call the castle "Thierry" was probably three-fold; she was the rich heir of her father Thierry de Faing, who had died in 1218.
-Gilles had become Lord of Rochefort and Walcourt thanks to his father, also named Thierry, who had handed him all his rights when leaving for a crusade and the son of Gilles and Héluide was called Thierry.
+Their reason for calling the castle "Thierry" was likely threefold: she was the wealthy heir of her father Thierry de Faing, who died in 1218; Gilles became Lord of Rochefort and Walcourt thanks to his father, also named Thierry, who transferred all his rights to him when leaving for a crusade; and Gilles and Héluide's son was named Thierry.

-In 1221 Héluide had left the protection of the abbeys of Waulsort and Hastière to her husband.
-In later years the castle and the lands it protected passed through the hands of 4 other families; the Looze de Agimonts, the Boulans, the Brandebourgs and the Spontins de Freyr.
+In 1221, Héluide left the protection of the Waulsort and Hastière abbeys to her husband.
+Over the years, the castle and its lands changed hands several times, passing through the families of Looze de Agimonts, Boulans, Brandebourgs, and Spontins de Freyr.

-Thierry Castle never became the main residence of either family.
-They just used it to profit from the abbeys they had to protect and to rob merchants going down the Meuse river.
+Thierry Castle never served as the main residence for any of these families; they only used it to benefit from the abbeys they protected and to rob merchants traveling down the Meuse River.

-The ruins are fenced off, so access is prohibited.
-But the walk to the ruin alone, over a forest trail, is worth the trip.
-Inside there are a well, several stretches of cobblestone floors and remnants of an oven.
-There is also a great view over the river valley.
+The ruins of Thierry Castle are fenced off, so access is restricted.
+However, the walk to the ruins, along a forest trail, is worth the trip.
+Inside, you'll find a well, several stretches of cobblestone floors, and remnants of an oven.
+There is also a stunning view over the river valley.

 Gallery